ent/ent/doc/md/versioned/03-auto-plan.md

 automatically plan migration files for us based on the changes to our schema.

-To do this, Ent uses [Atlas](https://atlasgo.io), an open-source tool for managing database schemas that was created by the same people behind Ent.
+To do this, Ent uses [Atlas](https://atlasgo.io), an open-source tool for managing database schemas, created by the same people behind Ent.

 If you have been following our example repo, we have been using SQLite as our database until this point.
 To demonstrate a more realistic use case, we will now switch to MySQL.